 - vodka for serving

-- Combine all ingredients into a pitcher and mix to combine.
+- Combine all ingredients into a pitcher and mix to combine with a wooden spoon.

-- Flavor is best is allowed to meld in the refrigerator overnight.
+- The flavor is best if allowed to meld in the refrigerator overnight.